 What kind of work do you do as part of your job?

-I’m currently a Technical Scientist on the Water Quality Monitoring team at the Queensland Department of Environment and Science.
+I’m currently a Technical Scientist on the Water Quality Monitoring team at the Queensland Department of Environment, Science and Innovation.
 Prior to my current role, I worked in the Air Quality Monitoring team as a Graduate Environmental Officer.

 Primarily, the Water Quality Monitoring team is focused on capturing data related to agricultural run-off in Great Barrier Reef catchments.